ScottiBR/my-articles/JavaScript/LexicalEnvironment/Article.md

 ![Execution Context](https://davidshariff.com/blog/wp-content/uploads/2012/06/es1.gif)

-Knowing that compile and execution phase is distinct, it's essential to understand how some key concepts of how the language works.
+But at the compilation phase, the code is scanned and variables and functions are **hoisted**, all that happening a few microseconds before the execution phase.
+Knowing that, it's essential to understand how some key concepts of how the language works.

-## Hoisting is a Myth?
+## What is Hoisting?

-Despite it is specified at TC39, hoisting is a convention created to discuss the idea of lexical environment, without soo much overhead.
+Most commonly, people will explain hoisting as **declarations of variables and functions being moved to top of your code**, while this is what appears to be happening, it’s important to understand exactly what is going on.
+Because that definition **I'ts a Myth** , a convention created to discuss the idea of lexical environment, without soo much overhead.

-Let's see why

 ```js
 foo("Scotti");